astrobc1/optimize/docs/_build/html/_sources/index.rst.txt

 optimize
 ========

-Simply put, an environment to model some data.
+A high level environment to model a dataset, including wrappers to scipy.optimize.minimize.
+Simple Bayesian regression with Gaussian distributions and basic priors is also supported.

 Below is the remaining documentation, tutorials, and API.